ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### File - quality (2160, 1080,..)

+!!! info ""
-> List of quality levels of the file associated with the Radarr item.
+    List of quality levels of the file associated with the Radarr item.

 - Key: Radarr.fileQuality
 - Availability: movies